Forensic Files: Overview

 The show helped pioneer documentary-style crime-science shows.
 Its website says it profiles "puzzling, often baffling cases whose riddles are ultimately solved by forensic detection."
 The cases and people are real.
 Scientists and forensic experts in many fields are interviewed.

 Not every case is a crime.
 In some cases, the investigation reveals that the suspects are innocent, and that a death was an accident or suicide.
 Several episodes profile people who have been jailed for or convicted of a crime and ultimately exonerated by forensic evidence.
 Other episodes focus on accidents where consulted experts relied on forensic evidence to explain why the incident occurred, such as the 1987 King's Cross fire and the 1993 Big Bayou Canot train wreck.
 Many of the accident investigation episodes were originally broadcast as a separate CourtTV program, Extreme Evidence, but are now rerun under the Forensic Files name and included in the Mystery Detectives rebranding.

 Although Medical Detectives also showed episodes about how outbreaks of mysterious illnesses were tracked (such as Hantavirus and Legionellosis), most of them have been dropped in favor of episodes about criminal cases (and occasionally civil cases).

+Ownership and distribution

+In 2024, Content Partners LLC, a company focused on film and television intellectual property, acquired the catalog of the original series Forensic Files, including 400 episodes, as well as international distribution rights to Forensic Files II.

+Following the acquisition, Content Partners announced several licensing and distribution initiatives related to the series.
+In 2025, the company announced a licensing agreement with NBCUniversal's Oxygen network to bring Forensic Files to the channel.

+Content Partners also announced plans to adapt 15 episodes of Forensic Files into a vertical video format through GammaTime and partnered with FilmRise to update episodes of the original series in high definition using artificial intelligence technology.